kubevirt/monitoring/metrics.md

 ### kubevirt_console_active_connections
 Amount of active Console connections, broken down by namespace and vmi name.
 Type: Gauge.

+### kubevirt_memory_delta_from_requested_bytes
+The delta between the pod with highest memory working set or rss and its requested memory for each container, virt-controller, virt-handler, virt-api and virt-operator.
+Type: Gauge.

 ### kubevirt_nodes_with_kvm
 The number of nodes in the cluster that have the devices.kubevirt.io/kvm resource available.
 Type: Gauge.